-Monte Carlo integration can be used to estimate integrals that cannot be easily solved by analytical methods.
+Monte Carlo integration can be used to estimate definite integrals that cannot be easily solved by analytical methods.
 There are several methods to apply Monte Carlo integration for finding integrals.
-In this article we will cover the basic method.
+In this article we will cover the basic or ordinary method.

 Basic Monte Carlo Integration

 Let's start with a generic single integral where we want to integrate f(x) from 0 to 3.

 With basic Monte Carlo integration, the task is to find the mean value of f(x) over the integration interval.
 In this case, we need to find the mean of f(x) from 0 to 3.
 The mean is found using brute force.
 Random numbers from 0 to 3 are generated and plugged into f(x).
 This is repeated thousands of times and the mean of all these iterations is calculated.

 For our generic function, consider if we randomly picked five values of x and found the mean f(x) for these five points.
 Would that be a good approximation of the mean?
 What if we used 10,000 points?
 We'd get a better approximation, but depending on the function, probably not enough points.

 It turns out that the estimation error goes to 0 as iterations goes to infinity.
 It's not a linear relationship however, and there are diminishing returns with higher iterations.
 There is a more in-depth discussion of error in the Simulation Master integration tool tutorial.